andyharless/PhillipsCurveApp/README.md

 5. Allow user to configure definition of inflation (e.g. 6 months instead of a year, PCE deflator instead of CPI, maybe an exponential moving average?).

-6. --Allow user to fit lines and/or curves (log-log?)-- DONE for linear & quadratic, but could be others
+6. ~~Allow user to fit lines and/or curves (log-log?)~~ DONE for linear & quadratic, but could be others

 7. Allow connecting adjacent points in scatter plots.